TABLE OF CONTENTS

-Leafly could well be the most trusted cannabis content site.
+Leafly could easily be the most trusted cannabis content site.
 Leafly covers almost every aspect of cannabis.
 This includes product reviews, brand reviews, news, culture, research, business, and health.
-How do you become a writer at this site?
-You will need to pitch your idea to the editor with a brief description of your proposed story, article length, and relevant clips.
 Pay is competitive but will vary based on the article quality.

 Upwork is an infamous content mill.
 But before you rubbish it, it can be a gold mine for those who can exercise patience.
 Once in a while you can find a few well- paying gigs at this site.
 At the time of writing this, there was a client willing to pay $0.
 1 cents per word for marijuana articles.

 This is an undiscovered gem that offers competitive rates to cannabis writers.
-They identify themselves as a cannabis content marketplace and have a wide array of cannabis writer.
-To become a writer at this site you will need to pitch to the founder Abby Hauck and she will be in touch with you.
-You can also send your application directly on their website.
+They identify themselves as a cannabis content marketplace and have a wide array of cannabis writers.
 The best thing about this site is that you get to set your own rate.
 Most marijuana writers at this site charge between $0.07 – $ 0.50 cents per word.

 5. 420 Careers

 This is a cannabis-centric job board that hires marijuana writers and pays them decently.
 To get a job at this site you will first need to create an account and create a profile.
-There on you can upload your resume and begin applying for relevant writing jobs.
+From there you can upload your resume and begin applying for relevant writing jobs.
 They pay varies from $0.05- $0.2 cents per word.

 How to Become an Expert Marijuana Writer